haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-05-Observer Pattern.md

 Java has built-in support for observer pattern with **Observable** and **Observer**.
 + For an Object to become an observer.
 As usual, implement the **Observer** interface, and call add/remove observer methods.
 + For the **Observable** to send notifications.
-There it is a two-step process: first must call the *setChanged()* method to signify that the state has changed, then call *notifyObservers()* or *notifyObservers(Object arg)* method.
+There it is a two-step process: first call the *setChanged()* method to signify that the state has changed, then call *notifyObservers()* or *notifyObservers(Object arg)* method.
 + For an Observer to receive notifications.
 If you want to "push" data to the observers, you can pass the data as a data object to the *notifyObservers(arg)* method.
-Else, you call *notifyObservers()* method and the Observer has to "pull" data from Observable object via calling some getter methods.
+Else, you call *notifyObservers()* method and the Observer has to "pull" data from **Observable** object via calling some getter methods.

 both JavaBeans and Swing also provide their own implementations of the pattern, e.g., **PropertyChangeListener** interface in JavaBeans.